mobizt/ESP32-Mail-Client/README.md

 * Support Email sending with or without attachment via IMAP server.

-* Working with SD card allows large file attachment supported or SPIFFS for small file.
+* Working with SD card allows large file attachment supported or SPIFFS for small file size attachment.

 * Support Email reading via search and fetch modes (with or without attachment downloads).

-* Support large attachment download via SD card or SPIFFS for small file.
+* Support large attachment download via SD card or SPIFFS for small file size attachment.

 * Message text and its header are able to download and save to SD card or SPIFFS.